 Formulas as an alternative

-Unfortunately, there are mothers who either are unable to breastfeed their newborns or simply don’t want to.
+Unfortunately, some mothers either are unable to breastfeed their newborns or simply don’t want to.
 So, they rely on another healthy alternative to provide their little one with all the necessary nutrients – baby formulas.
-There are two common types you can choose from – dairy and soy-free formulas.
+You can choose from two common types – dairy and soy-free formulas.

-Dairy-free formulas were originally created to match the chemical components and nutrients found in human breast milk.
-It is usually the first go-to choice for parents when they have troubles with actual breastfeeding.
+Dairy-free formulas were originally created to match human breast milk’s chemical components and nutrients.
+It is usually the first go-to choice for parents when they have trouble with actual breastfeeding.
 However, sometimes such formulas may not be an ideal choice for your baby if they are lactose intolerant, have milk protein allergy or they’re at higher risk for reflux.
 In such cases, specialized formulas like the Aptamil formula for reflux can be a good option.
-This formula is designed to manage reflux while still providing all the necessary nutrients for your baby’s growth and development.
+This formula manages reflux while providing all the necessary nutrients for your baby’s growth and development.

-If this happens, then you have the option of going for soy-free formulas which are made using soy protein.
+If this happens, you have the option of using soy-free formulas made using soy protein.
 However, it is important that you first check that your baby isn’t allergic to the ingredients or if any added sugars are included in the formula.

 Photo by Lucy Wolski from Unsplash